 Despite its equatorial position, the Galapagos Island has a subtropical climate.
 There are two seasons experienced in the islands: the warm wet season and the cold dry season.

-The warm season occurs from January to June where ocean and air temperatures are the warmest.
+The warm season occurs from January to June, when ocean and air temperatures are the warmest.
 During these months, cloudy conditions and occasional showers take place.

-The cold dry season occurs from July to December.
-During these months, the air and ocean temperature cools down while mist-like drizzle keeps the highlands and volcanos of the Galapagos green.
+The cold, dry season occurs from July to December.
+During these months, the air and ocean temperatures cool down, while mist-like drizzle keeps the highlands and volcanoes of the Galapagos green.

 When is the best time to visit?

-- Peak season- From the tourism perspective, the busiest months tend to be June to August as well as December and January.
+• Peak season: From a tourism perspective, the busiest months tend to be June to August, as well as December and January.

-- Wildlife – If you would like to experience flourishing wildlife, there are no fixed months to visit.
-Animals in Galapagos have different breeding cycles throughout various times of the year.
-Moreover, the wildlife activities vary not only from months but also islands.
+• Wildlife: If you would like to experience flourishing wildlife, there are no fixed months to visit.
+Animals in Galapagos Islands have different breeding cycles throughout the year.
+Moreover, wildlife activities vary not only from month to month but also between islands.
 Yet, animals can be seen all year round as there are only a few migratory species.

-- Snorkeling and swimming – From December to May, the Galapagos waters tend to be warm and shallow.
-You can swim along with various marine animals such as white-tipped reef sharks and sea turtles.
+• Snorkelling and swimming: From December to May, the Galapagos waters tend to be warm and shallow.
+You can swim with various marine animals, such as white-tipped reef sharks and sea turtles.

-There are 13 major islands in Galapagos including six other smaller islands.
+There are 13 major islands in the Galapagos, including six other smaller islands.
 Out of the 13, only four islands are permanently inhabited by humans.
-The rest of the islands require visitors to travel with guides at designated places like marine and terrestrial sites only.
+The rest of the islands require visitors to travel with guides to designated places like marine and terrestrial sites only.

-Here are the most popular islands in Galapagos to visit:
+Here are the most popular islands in the Galapagos to visit:

 Santa Cruz Island

-This island is home to the largest human population in Galapagos but the majority of its land remains protected.
-Santa Cruz Island is also considered to be a good starting point for other islands.
+This island is home to the largest human population in the Galapagos, but the majority of its land remains protected.
+Santa Cruz Island is also considered a good starting point for other islands.
 Here, you can see giant turtles in their natural habitats at El Chato.
-Moreover, you can learn about conservation projects at the Charles Darwin research station and enjoy the beautiful beaches such as Tortuga Bay.
+Moreover, you can learn about conservation projects at the Charles Darwin Research Station and enjoy beautiful beaches such as Tortuga Bay.

 Isabel Island

-Isabel is the largest island in the Galapagos where you can observe various species of penguins, giant tortoises, flamingoes, and sea lions.
-You can take a boat ride to a lava arch known as Los Tuneles, enjoy a day trip to Volcano Sierra Negra and check out Centro de Crianza, a breeding center for giant tortoises.
+Isabel is the largest island in the Galapagos, where you can observe various species of penguins, giant tortoises, flamingoes, and sea lions.
+You can take a boat ride to a lava arch known as Los Tuneles, enjoy a day trip to Volcano Sierra Negra, and check out Centro de Crianza, a breeding centre for giant tortoises.

 San Cristobal Island

 On San Cristobal Island, the habited town of Puerto Baquerizo Moreno is steadily being developed as the main hub for tourism.
-The town is easily navigated on foot and is home to Kicker rock, a prominent landmark rock formation known for snorkeling.
+The town is easily navigated on foot and is home to Kicker Rock, a prominent landmark rock formation known for snorkelling.
 San Cristobal is also the top spot for surfing.

 North Seymour

 North Seymour is a tiny island that is well-known for its arid vegetation.
 The popular blue-footed booby, a large population of Frigatebirds, and land iguanas thrive on this island.
-Snorkeling on North Seymour gives you a chance to see tropical fishes, garden eels, rays, reef sharks, and more.
+Snorkelling on North Seymour gives you a chance to see tropical fish, garden eels, rays, reef sharks, and more.

 Floreana Island

 Floreana is one of the oldest Galapagos islands.
-On its idyllic beaches, one can see endemic giant tortoises roam around the coasts.
-One of the magnificent spots for snorkeling on the island is Devil’s Crown, a volcanic crater almost submerged under the ocean.
-Floreana is also famous for its Post Office Bay that continues to operate even today!
+On its idyllic beaches, one can see endemic giant tortoises roaming around the coast.
+One of the most magnificent spots for snorkelling on the island is Devil’s Crown, a volcanic crater almost submerged in the ocean.
+Floreana is also famous for its Post Office Bay, which continues to operate even today!

-Islands in Galapagos are referred to as a living museums wherein many animals are native only to the archipelago.
+Islands in the Galapagos are referred to as a living museum, where many animals are native only to the archipelago.
 Over thousands of years of evolution, these creatures have adapted to different weather conditions and landscapes.

-Here are some iconic animal species found in Galapagos:
+Here are some iconic animal species found in the Galapagos:

 1. Marine iguanas